 1987 Buick Grand National

 2,955 Original Miles!
 And this car plays every part of that mileage in the form of a clean original interior, spotless undercarriage, the original filler panels on the front and rear, (very prone to breakage and cracking), a clean straight body, and an ultra-clean engine bay.
 A square and rectangle iconic design all dressed up in menacing black.
 Exterior is in nice condition, the interior is good, and the engine is strong.
-It'sall looking good for this 1987 example, a true classic in the NASCAR sense.
+It's All looking good for this 1987 example, a true classic in the NASCAR sense.
 We present for consignment, a 1987 Buick Grand National.

 P-Pontiac, MI Assy Plant